-With 2020 forcing the need for evolution in countless industries, it isn’t clear who has been disrupted the most, but we can be certain that retail is at least in the top few.
-With social distancing and other safety measures put in place, customer-facing stores have had to adapt to a multitude of new sales channels while trying to maintain brand consistency and integrity.
+2020 forced the need for evolution in countless industries, it isn’t clear who has been disrupted the most, but we can be sure that retail is at least in the top few.
+With social distancing and other safety measures put in place, customer-facing stores have had to adapt to many new sales channels while trying to maintain brand consistency and integrity.

 With constant connectivity, several digital platforms, and the need for instant satisfaction, many retailers have adapted to the online world and have been there for several years.
-Smaller businesses, on the other hand, have been cast into the deep end of e-commerce this past year, meaning plenty of new faces joining the omnichannel marketing craze.
+On the other hand, smaller businesses have been cast into the deep end of e-commerce this past year, meaning plenty of new faces are joining the omnichannel marketing craze.

-With digital expectations already made concrete by frequent online consumers, retailers must get their shopping experience right.
-When it comes to creating a profitable and enjoyable omnichannel experience, one thing stands to make or break your success – consistency.
+With digital expectations made concrete by frequent online consumers, retailers must get their shopping experience right.
+When creating a profitable and enjoyable omnichannel experience, one thing stands to make or break your success – consistency.

-Having a strategy is important for a business and you don’t want to forget that when tailoring your digital and brick-and-mortar assets.
-To put it bluntly, it is up to retailers to gap the consumer digital expectation and retail goals.
+A strategy is essential for a business; you don’t want to forget that when tailoring your digital and brick-and-mortar assets.
+To put it bluntly, it is up to retailers to gap the consumer’s digital expectations and retail goals.

 One tool that seems to have helped retailers solve their issues is Product Information Management (PIM) systems.
 But what is PIM?
 And how does it exactly help with aligning expectations and strategies?